akoidan/bash.conf/README.md

  - fingerprint scanner fails a lot, my even my 400$ Xiaomi m9 has a better one (including a fact that's it's above the screen)
  - Apple ecosystem is freaking expensive and very poor.
 E.g. they don't have any adapter that supports 2 displays simultaneously.
  - It turns out that macOS doesn't support [MST](https://medium.com/@sebvance/everything-you-need-to-know-about-macbook-pros-and-their-lack-of-displayport-mst-multi-stream-98ce33d64af4) so thus it
+ - some apps like time machine make life easy.
+You can also do the same in linux or windows, but did you do any anything if it doesn't come out of the box?
+I mean I don't spent time configuring automated backups, creating udev rules, making dd, checking if cp doesn't break files on live system,checking what happens on full disk size, restoring backups and etc, I can just trust apple that it works out of the box.